 Why Is My Shower Head Leaking?

-If your house is older, you may not have a separate bathroom tub and shower water shut off, you will have to shut off the water to the entire house.
+If you have an older house, you may not have a separate bathroom tub and shower water shut off.
+In this case, you have to shut off the water to the entire house.
 While you don’t need to do this frequently, it is still a bit of a pain.
-Ben Franklin Plumbing in the Bay Area can install water cutoff valves to your bathroom and other water using areas to help you avoid a whole house shut down when you need to conduct repairs.
+Ben Franklin Plumbing in the Bay Area can install water cutoff valves to your bathroom and other water using areas to help you avoid just such a whole house shut down when you need to conduct repairs.

 Unclogging the Shower Head